gerdstolpmann/animatedcard/README.md

 finishes (either naturally or because of a `finish` event), the next animation in the queue is automatically and seamlessly started.

-There is no upper bound for the number of queue elements.
+There is no upper bound for the number of queued elements.
 However, it is usually not wise to submit more than one waiting animation.

+**Note that there is currently a bug in the runtime:**
+When the `addToQueue` event fires, and the other attributes (in particular `keyframes`) change at around the same time, it is possible that the changes are not recorded correctly. **Workaround:** Use `seqnumber` instead in such cases.

+## Sequence numbers

+In addition to triggering `addToQueue` there is another mechanism to queue up further animations.
+You can also set the `seqnumber` input to a value > 0, and whenever this value is increased, another animation is added to the queue.

 ## Controlling the start and finish time exactly